mathieuancelin/elem-vdom/readme.md

 Dependencies
 -------------

-elem-vdom depends on `babel-runtime` and `error-stack-parser` but these dependencies are bundled in the distribution package.
+elem-vdom-vanilla-experiment depends on `babel-runtime` and `error-stack-parser` but these dependencies are bundled in the distribution package.

 How can I use elem-vdom ?
 ----------------------------

-First imports `Elem.min.js` in your page.
+First imports `elem.js` in your page.
 Then you will be able to build your first node

 ```javascript
 const MyAwesomeNode = Elem.el('h1', 'Hello World!');